 We assume that the ``electron'' (``hole'') wave packet has the charge $-e$ ($+e$) and a size of the rectangular unit cell, generated above (below) the Fermi energy $\varepsilon_{\mathrm F}$.
-We could show\,\cite{5,6} that (a) the ``electron'' and the ``hole'' have different charge distribution and different effective masses, (b) that the ``electron'' and ``hole'' move in different easy channels, (c) that the ``electrons'' and ``holes'' are thermally excited with different activation energies, and (d) that the ``electron'' activation energy $\varepsilon_1$ is smaller than the ``hole'' activation energy $\varepsilon_2$:
+We showed\,\cite{5} that (a) the ``electron'' and the ``hole'' have different charge distributions and different effective masses, (b) that the ``electrons'' and ``holes'' move in different easy channels, (c) that the ``electrons'' and ``holes'' are thermally excited with different activation energies, and (d) that the ``electron'' activation energy $\varepsilon_1$ is smaller than the ``hole'' activation energy $\varepsilon_2$: